On The Couch With Andy Warhol

 With our contemporary eye, we may be forgiven for being wary about the awkward, softly spoken, asexual persona.
 Sometimes the monster hides in plain sight.
 And the truth was, Warhol could be exploitative, mean and voyeuristic.
 This was a man who failed to pay the surgeon who performed his life-saving operation after he was shot.

 Beyond his art and public image, our understanding of Warhol has been shaped by his posthumous diaries and ghost written ‘philosophies’.
-These were edited by his friend and long-time collaborator Pat Hackett, and her lens reinforces the curated persona, whilst capturing the candour and mundanity of round the clock parties with Halston and Bianca, the fear of going broke, his fascination with Jean-Michel Basquiat and Madonna, the meticulous noting down of cab fares.
+These were edited by his friend and long-time collaborator Pat Hackett, and her lens reinforces the curated persona, whilst capturing the glamour, candour and mundanity of round the clock parties with Halston and Bianca, his fear of going broke, obsession with Basquiat and Madonna and meticulous noting down of cab fares.
 What remains stark is his omission of deeper feelings.
 At times the diaries seem almost callous in the way he glosses over of the darker aspects of his life, especially as his circle of friends begin to die from AIDS in the 1980s.

 There would have been much to explore: attachment and sexuality, PTSD, complex trauma.
 As the child of an immigrant family, he experienced poverty, discrimination and deprivation.

 Alongside this was his sense of identity: Andy was the sickly kid with blotchy skin and thin hair, secretly homosexual.
 We can only imagine what that must have been like in 1940s blue-collar Pittsburgh.